 Thirty years and zero World Series titles later, the trade is lamented as one of the worst in Mets history.
 The move is also a marker of when Kevin Mitchell’s reputation began to descend into a dark oblivion characterized by inconsistent performance on the field, and violence, personal chaos, and brushes with the law off of it.
 He has been accused of being a gangbanger, a bully, and a clubhouse cancer, partly responsible for the downfalls of Dwight Gooden and Darryl Strawberry – the two Mets cornerstone players who bowed to drug and alcohol addictions while the Mets franchise crumbled alongside them.
 But others are quick to testify that Mitchell has been unjustly mischaracterized by the media and the teams for which he’s played.

-“When I left New York, I hated it,” Mitchell says.
+“When I left New York, I hated it,” Mitchell says today.
 “It was the worst move for me in my life.”

 His relationship with manager Larry Bowa – a short–tempered ex-player who published a book called Bleep! about his tenure in San Diego – quickly soured.
 “He could’ve been the most rudest manager I ever played for,” Mitchell says.
 “He treated us like little kids.”
 (Bowa’s representatives did not answer requests for comment.)